 Let us discuss the variations of b.
 For a given $\varepsilon$ , for increasing b also the probability to encounter a long sequence of slots without errors increases.
 This is the reason why $P_d[0]$ increases as b increases.
 Note that a significant increase is visible even for b = 3, i.e., when the channel burstiness is small.
 Moreover, the slope of each curve decreases with increasing b, i.e., the larger the burst, the more likely that the starting window will be resolved after a large delay.
-This means that, on average, we must wait a number of slots equal to b for the channel to be restored into the good state, and from here a further round for the starting window to be resolved.
+This means that, on average, a number of slots equal to b are needed for the channel to be restored into the good state, and from here a further round for the starting window to be resolved.
+Similar observations can be made for Fig. 2.
+Here, the mean delivery delay is reported as a function of $\varepsilon$ by varying b, and also simulation points are plotted for comparison.